unitycatalog/unitycatalog/docs/usage/tables/deltalake.md

 - `storage_location`: The storage location associated with the table.
 It is a mandatory field for EXTERNAL tables.
 - `properties`: [Optional] The properties of the entity in JSON format (e.g., '{"key1": "value1", "key2": "value2"}').
 Make sure to either escape the double quotes(\") inside the properties string or just use single quotes('') around the same.

-Run the command below with the correct `path/to/storage` to create a new DELTA table with 2 colummns: `some_numbers` and `some_letters`.
+Run the command below with the correct `path/to/storage` to create a new DELTA table with 2 columns: `some_numbers` and `some_letters`.
 You can get the storage location from the `STORAGE_LOCATION` field of your `bin/uc table get ...` call above.

 ```sh